opentelekomcloud-blueprints/tosca-tutorials/tutorials/Basic_Ansible.md

           inputs:
             # the entry script in the playbook folder
             PLAYBOOK_ENTRY: create.yml
-          # the zip file of the playbook folder
+          # the zip file of the playbook folder content
           implementation: playbook/playbook.ansible
 ```